powerfunk/lazeravoider/README.md

-# TardRace
+# Lazer Avoider

-A lightweight, browser-based kart racing game built with pure JavaScript and HTML5 Canvas.
+A lightweight, browser-based lazer-dodging game built with pure JavaScript and HTML5 Canvas.

 ## Features